42mandychen/42mandychen.github.io/resume.md

 UBC • May 2016

-- Guided 100+ students from Grade 4 to 7 to learn Scratch-type programming.
+- Guided 100+ students from Grade 4 to 7 as they learned programming fundamentals in Scratch.

 ### *Ladies Learning Code Mentor*

 Ladies Learning Code • May 2016

-- Instructed girls aged from 12-17 to learn Python basics in 6 hours.
+- Instructed girls aged from 12-17 to learn Python basics.

 ### *Canadian Open Math Challenge Day Volunteer*